-These beginner tips show how to plant flower bulbs in fall including tulips, daffodils, snowdrops, hyacinth, and more for beautiful blooms in spring.
+These beginner tips show how and when to plant flower bulbs in fall including tulips, daffodils, snowdrops, hyacinth, and more.
+Using these tips you can expect beautiful blooms in spring.

 Looking for bulb options?
 See 20 Flowering Bulbs to Plant in Fall.